That's What I Said: Fully-Controllable Talking Face Generation: Experiments

 \subsubsection{Fully-Controllable Talking Face Generation.}

 We visually show our qualitative results in~\Fref{fig:qualitative}.
-We clarify that Wav2Lip is a model that targets to change only lip region.
-MakeItTalk and Audio2Head are models that generate natural face motions conditioned by only audio source.
-For that reason, the generated videos can not follow diverse facial motions in the driving videos.
+We would like to clarify that Wav2Lip is a model that targets to change only the lip region.
+MakeItTalk and Audio2Head are models that generate natural face motions conditioned by only audio sources.
+For that reason, the generated videos cannot replicate diverse facial motions in the driving videos.
 PC-AVS focuses on synthesising the talking faces with controllable head pose variations.
 However, it fails to mimic the diving source's facial expressions such as eye blinks, eyebrows movements, and eye gazes.
 On the other hand, our method can generate fully-controllable talking faces by synthesising both head pose and facial expressions that precisely follow the driving source videos.

-In the example on the left of~\Fref{fig:qualitative}, following the yellow arrows, our model successfully captures the precise moment when the driving source smiles and reflects this expression on the generated face.
-Furthermore, as shown by the yellow arrows in the example on the right of~\Fref{fig:qualitative}, our model is able to replicate the eyebrows, forehead frowns, and eye gazes of the driving source.
-This level of detail and accuracy in replicating facial movements enables our method to generate highly realistic and expressive talking faces that closely follow the driving source's emotions and expressions.
+In the left example of~\Fref{fig:qualitative}, our model captures the driving source's smiles and eye gaze, as indicated by the yellow arrows.
+Similarly, in the right example, our model replicates detailed facial movements such as lip shape, eyebrow position, forehead frowns, and eye gazes.
+This high level of accuracy and detail allows our method to generate realistic and expressive talking faces that closely mimic the emotions and expressions of the driving source.